 Instant Pot Pork Tenderloin with Balsamic Apple Sauce

-This Instant Pot Pork Tenderloin recipe yields juicy tender pork medallions smothered with tangy balsamic apple sauce!
+This Instant Pot pork tenderloin recipe yields juicy tender pork medallions smothered with tangy balsamic apple sauce!

-Searing the meat before pressure cooking adds ton of flavor.
+Searing the meat before pressure cooking adds a ton of flavor.
 And to ensure juicy tender pork tenderloin, pressure cook the meat on low setting and make sure to naturally release the pressure for at least 15 minutes.

 - 1lb pork tenderloin (Note 1)